Spain Digital Nomad Visa Guide (2024)

 The EU Blue Card allows highly educated non-EEA professionals to work in Spain and other EU countries, and eventually get a permanent residence permit.

-After you sign a contract with a Spanish company, and the said company’s request for the Blue Card has been approved, you need to submit the following documents:
+After you sign a contract with a Spanish company, and said company’s request for the Blue Card has been approved, you need to submit the following documents:

 • The visa application form,